xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2 or omitted    | Minimized size     |
 | 3               | Maximized size     |

-Background    is a logical value that determines whether the program specified by program\_text is opened as the active program or in the background, leaving Microsoft Excel as the active program.
+Background&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the program specified by program\_text is opened as the active program or in the background, leaving Microsoft Excel as the active program.
 If background is TRUE, the program is started in the background; if FALSE or omitted, the program is started in the foreground.
 Background is only available for use with Microsoft Excel for the Macintosh and system software version 7.0 or later.

-Preferred\_size\_only    is a logical value that determines the amount of memory allocated to the program.
+Preferred\_size\_only&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines the amount of memory allocated to the program.
 If preferred\_size\_only is TRUE, the program is opened with its preferred memory allocation; if FALSE or omitted, it opens with the available memory if greater than its minimum requirement.
 Preferred\_size\_only is only available for use with Microsoft Excel for the Macintosh and system software version 7.0 or later.
 For information about changing the preferred memory size, see your Macintosh documentation.

 **Remarks**